RePRGM/acheron/examples/sc_inject/README.md

 __Extremely__ minimal update.
 Copying and pasting stageless shellcode (especially formatted differently than the typical C/C++ or C# byte array styles) is an absolute nightmare.
 So, I made use of Golang's ability to embed files.

 ## How To
 1. Edit main.go and add your raw shellcode file to the `//go:embed` line.
 Ideally, shellcode file is in the same directory.
-Otherwise, it can be a relative path to this (inject) directory.
+Otherwise, it can be a relative path to this (sc_inject) directory.
 It **cannot** be an absolute path.
 2. Copy and paste one of the two below commands to compile the payload.

 # sc_inject